Enterprise Value

 Difference Between Enterprise Value and Equity Value

-Equity Value, also known as Equity Market Capitalization, is a measure of the total value of a company's equity.
-It is calculated by multiplying the company's total number of outstanding shares with its current stock price.
+Equity Value, also known as Equity Market Capitalization, represents the total value of a company's equity.
+It is calculated by multiplying the total number of outstanding shares by the current stock price.

 Ultimately, Enterprise Value provides a comprehensive measurement of the true worth of a company and how attractive it is as an investment option.